UBC-NLP/LMBERT/README.md

 # What is LMBERT?
-LMBERT is BERT pre-training masked language model without next sentence prediction.
-This code is based on the [original BERT code](https://github.com/google-research/bert) but we disabled the next sentence prediction from it.
+LMBERT is BERT pre-training masked language model *without next sentence prediction*.
+This code is a adjustment of Google's [original BERT code](https://github.com/google-research/bert) where we simply comment the next sentence prediction parts from the data preparation [script]() and also edit the objective function to remove next sentence prediction from the [xxx_script].

 # Pre-training with LMBERT

-We are releasing code to do "masked LM" on an arbitrary text corpus.
+This code is to do "masked LM" on an arbitrary text corpus.
+For convenience, we copy the below from Google's [GitHub](https://github.com/google-research/bert).

 Here's how to run the data generation.
 The input is a plain text file, with one sentence per line.
 (It is important that these be actual sentences for the "next